umbraco/UmbracoDocs/10/umbraco-ui-builder/areas/dashboards.md

 ---
-description: Configuring dashboards in Konstrukt, the back office UI builder for Umbraco.
+description: Configuring dashboards in Konstrukt, the backoffice UI builder for Umbraco.
 ---

 # Dashboards